e-apostolidis/SUM-GAN-sl/README.md

 - From **"A Stepwise, Label-based Approach for Improving the Adversarial Training in Unsupervised Video Summarization"** (to appear in the 1st Int.
 Workshop on AI for Smart TV Content Production, Access and Delivery (AI4TV '19) at ACM Multimedia (ACM MM) 2019, October 21, 2019, Nice, France)
 - Written by Evlampios Apostolidis, Alexandros I. Metsai, Eleni Adamantidou, Vasileios Mezaris and Ioannis Patras
 - Based on a PyTorch implementation of a variation of the SUM-GAN model, made by [Jaemin Cho](https://github.com/j-min)
 - This software can be used for training a GAN-based deep learning architecture for automatic video summarization.
 Training is performed in a fully unsupervised manner without the need for ground-truth data (i.e. human-generated video summaries).
-After being unsupervisingly trained on a collection of videos, the SUM-GAN-sl model is capable of producing representative summaries for (unseen) videos of the same collection, according to a user-specified time-budget about the summary duration.
+After being unsupervisingly trained on a collection of videos, the SUM-GAN-sl model is capable of producing representative summaries for unseen videos, according to a user-specified time-budget about the summary duration.

 ## Main dependencies
 - Python  3.6